babeheim/moralizing-gods-reanalysis/README.md

 > Whitehouse, H., François, P., Savage, P. E., Currie, T. E., Feeney, K. C., Cioni, E., Purcell, R., Ross, R. M., Larson, J., Baines, J., ter Haar, B., Covey, A., Turchin, P. (2019).
 Complex societies precede moralizing gods throughout world history.
 Nature.

 with data file "exportdat.csv" scraped from the Seshat database on 10 Jan 2018.
-Steps 1 to 8 are the original analysis code with some minor reorganization, while steps 9, 10 and 11 are extensions and modifications.
+Steps 1 to 8 are the original analysis code with some minor reorganization, while steps 9 to 12 are extensions and modifications.

 The code was developed on R v3.5.3 with the following packages for steps 1 to 11: